Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- Businesses with 1 or more employees in District of Columbia must carry workers' compensation, with a sole proprietor exemption noted in the state data.
+- Businesses with 1 or more employees in District of Columbia must carry workers' compensation, with a sole proprietor exemption.

-- District of Columbia requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for rented rehearsal space and school-based teaching.
+- Most commercial leases in District of Columbia require proof of general liability coverage, which matters for rented rehearsal space and school-based teaching.

 - Commercial auto minimum liability in District of Columbia is $25,000/$50,000/$10,000 if a business vehicle is used for multi-location coaching or travel between class sites.